sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 Accuracy is specified through input parameters and higher accuracy leads to longer runtimes.

 Basecallers generally output DNA sequences with the four canonical DNA bases;
-modification calling is a separate step and is bolted on to the output of basecallers.
+modification calling is bolted on to the output of basecallers.
 We will deal with modification calling in a [later]({{ site.baseurl }}/materials/base-mod-detection) session.